Generalization of terms via universal algebra: Introduction

-In the literature, the collection of methods and techniques developed to compute solutions to a generalization problem often goes under the name of {\em anti-unification}.
-This terminology suggests a connection between generalization and the arguably better-known {\em unification} problems, where one seeks common instantiations to pairs of given terms.
-Our approach is indeed inspired by Ghilardi's algebraic setting for the study of equational unification problems \cite{G97}.
+The foundational approach proposed in the present paper is inspired by Ghilardi's algebraic setting for the study of equational unification problems \cite{G97}.
 This has been widely used in the literature since it allows the use of (universal) algebraic techniques \cite{AgUg1,AgUg2,Dzik08,GMU24,Slomcz12} and duality theoretic methods employing Priestley-like \cite{BC13,CM15,Cabrer16,Ghilardi04} and geometrical \cite{FU23,MS13,Ugolini} dualities.
 As we shall show also in the present paper, an advantage given by the universal algebraic perspective is that it brings to light the {\em invariants} of both the problems and the solutions: translating a problem to the algebraic setting allows to identify which problems share the same solutions, and which solutions are essentially equivalent up to the considered equational theory.

 In this manuscript we translate equational generalization problems ({\em e-generaliza}\-{\em tion problems} from now on) and their solutions to homomorphisms between special classes of algebras, using in particular {\em projective} and {\em exact} algebras in the variety associated to the considered equational theory.
 Our first main result demonstrates how the generality type can be studied in the fully algebraic setting (Theorem \ref{them:posetiso}, Corollary \ref{cor:type}).
 A key role in our analysis is played by 1-generated algebras in the considered variety.
 While being 1-generated is not a categorical notion, we prove that our results are preserved under categorical equivalences that preserve free algebras, called just {\em equivalences} in \cite{Mckenzie} (Theorem \ref{thm:equivalence}); moreover, categorical methods can and will be used to study e-generalization problems, an example of this being shown in the last section with the variety of Kleene algebras.